6 South African Sayings That I Just Can’t Seem to Shake!

-As above, this word was constantly uttered in my teenage years, and for the cooler kids would be accompanied by some vigorous hand gestures.
+As above, this word was constantly uttered in my own teenage years, and for the cooler kids would be accompanied by some vigorous hand gestures.

-I concluded that the clever South Africans had come up with a catch all term used in much the same way as the French used Bon Appetite but cunningly this one can apply to anything and everything, not just consumables.
+I concluded that the clever South Africans had come up with a catch all term used in much the same way as the French used Bon Appetite but even better, as this one can apply to anything and everything, not just consumables.

 At first when I was asked Howzit, I replied, in a terribly literal and English way, that yes, it was all going very well thanks very much indeed for asking.
 Then I realised it pretty much means Hello, and a full reply isn’t actually needed.

-At first I believed that it was, but after a while I realised that ‘it’s a pleasure’, often abbreviated to just the word ‘pleasure’ pronounced like ‘plairsure’ was a stock phrase and while sometimes it was heartfelt, other times it was actually robotic.
+At first I believed that in South Africa everything was indeed a pleasure, but after a while I realised that ‘it’s a pleasure’, often abbreviated to just the word ‘pleasure’ pronounced like ‘plairsure’ was a stock phrase used by staff, much like the way in Vancouver every waitress asks ‘how are the first few bites tasting’.
+While sometimes it was heartfelt, at other times it was actually a bit robotic.

-It turns out that most people in the hospitality industry have been warned that Europeans being told to turn right at a robot will have quite different expectations, so they just call them traffic lights, which rather took the fun out of it.
+It turns out that most people in the hospitality industry have been warned when Europeans are told to turn right at a robot we will have quite different expectations, so they just call them traffic lights to help us most of the time, which rather took the fun out of it.